Depression in children and teenagers

 What causes depression in young people?

 About 5 out of 100 children and teenagers have symptoms that could be signs of depression.
-Depression is often caused by problems in the family, loss (of a parent, for instance), difficulties at school and social isolation.
+Depression is often caused by problems in the family, loss (of a parent, for instance), difficulties at school and not having any friends.
 Young people also have a higher risk of depression if they

 - have relatives with depression or other serious mental illnesses,